pabrod17/pabrod17/README.md

   <img src="https://img.shields.io/badge/🌐 Website-2C2C2C?style=for-the-badge&logoColor=white" />
 </a>
 </p>
-</p>Full stack task management application built with React and Spring Boot for a technical interview.
-It allows users to create, list, complete and delete tasks through a clean interface, backed by a RESTful API and an in-memory H2 database, with pagination support and a focus on clean architecture and best practices.</p>
+</p>Task management application built with React and Spring Boot for a technical interview.
+It allows users to create, list, complete and delete tasks, using a REST API, H2 database and pagination.</p>
 </div>
 </td>